nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 revise those anyway, and possibly dump put the errors beside the appropriate form fields instead of just in panels.
-Add a new list repetition that does
+Add a new list repetition that does ERDInspects instead of a table.
-'baseball cards' instead of a table.
-Add a 'tree' inspect view that allows for threaded discussions and such.

 Yeah, just a few things to fix. :)